Adelina805/CS210-Programming-Assignment-1/README.md

 PUBLIC MEMBER FUNCTIONS
    void print()
-      print : calls the print function of the data stored in the node. no input or output
+      print : calls the print function of the data stored in the node, no input or output
       Precondition: data stored in the node is valid and can be printed
       Postcondition: the print function is called and data is printed

-// CircularDLL : container for the nodes in a Circular Doubly Linked List
+// CircularDLL : template Circular Doubly Linked List container for the nodes

 PUBLIC MEMBER VARIABLES
    Node<T> *head; - pointer for the head node of the list